rockneurotiko/go-tgbot/README.md

   The `vals []string` parameter in the echoHandler will be of size 2, the first one is the complete text, and the second one is what the capture group `(.+)` handles.

 - `MultiCommandFn([]string, func(TgBot, Message, []string, map[string]string) *string)`:
-  Other times, you want multiple commands, for example, you want a `/help` and `/help <command>`, of course, you can build a regexp that matches that, or build it with two different functions, but there can be more complicated, and this is a beauty way to build this.
+  Other times, you want multiple commands, for example, you want a `/help` and `/help <command>`, of course, you can build a regexp that matches that, or build it with two different functions, but there can be more complicated situations, and this is a beauty way to build this.
   You just give him a list of regular expressions that will try to execute in order, but will only execute one of them.
   ```go
   bot := tgbot.NewTgBot("token").